lkloh/lkloh.github.io/_posts/2017-12-20-deploy-freezes-usefulness.md

 while on vacation.

-Of course people may rush to deploy stuff before the freeze and end up not testing stuff as well as they should
+Of course people may rush to deploy stuff before the freeze and end up not testing stuff as well as they should.

-Personally I think a deploy freeze against major features should be implemented before a long holiday, but fixing small bugs as they pop up should be saidf to be ok over the break.
+Personally I think a deploy freeze against major features should be implemented before a long holiday, but fixing small bugs as they pop up should be ok over the break.
+Assuming people are still working.